Brooks Bowman: Biography

 Following his graduation from Princeton with the class of 1936, Bowman moved to California where, in 1937, he briefly worked under contract as a songwriter for Selznick International Pictures.
 Released from his contract in September 1937, he returned to the East where he formed a songwriting partnership, in which he would have been the lyricist, with a former Princeton classmate.

 Death

-A New York music publisher offered the team a contract, but before it was signed Brooks Bowman died on October 17, 1937 when a car in which he was riding crashed into a stone wall on Cat Rock Road near Garrison, New York.
+A New York music publisher offered the team a contract, but before it was signed Brooks Bowman died on October 17, 1937, when a car in which he was riding crashed into a stone wall on Cat Rock Road near Garrison, New York.
 Four days later, on October 21, he would have celebrated his 24th birthday.

-He is buried in the family plot at Grandview Cemetery in Salem, Ohio where his family moved while he was attending Princeton University.
+He is buried in the family mausoleum at Grandview Cemetery in Salem, Ohio where his family moved while he was attending Princeton University.